Danny-Lenko/space-tourism-website/README.md

 ### Useful resources

 - [Coding Fantasy](https://codingfantasy.com) - This helped me practice CSS GRID.
-Challenging and interactive way to learn using css grid properties.
+Challenging and interactive way to learn the css grid properties' application.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author